 Making an application

-Before making an application it is recommended you contact Council's Customer Enquiry Centre to ensure you have the correct plans, details and insurance certificate.
+Before making an application it is recommended you contact our Customer Enquiry Centre to ensure you have the correct plans, details and insurance certificate.

 You must complete an outdoor trading application form: